 Have you ever watched a kid try to find something to wear?
-If they're like mine, they pull everything out–looking for that one special item that always seems to be at the bottom of the pile–and then, once they've found that treasured item, they leave all the clean clothes on the floor in a heap.
+If they're like mine, they pull everything out looking for that one special item that always seems to be at the bottom of the pile.
+Then, once they've found that treasured item, they leave all the clean clothes on the floor in a heap.

-Need more ideas for organizing?
+Need more ideas to get your home in order?
 Check out some of these.
-(Images below are linked to posts.
-Click on the image to see the project.)
+The images are linked to posts, so click on the image to see the idea.